Voluntary ban on credits

 When you apply for a new electricity agreement, insurance policy or mobile subscription, the seller will request a credit register extract from the aforementioned credit information companies to check your credit information.
 The extract indicates any payment defaults and information about any ban on credits.

 In these situations, information about customers is obtained from sources other than the Positive credit register.
 In practice, these sources are credit information companies to which information about you ban on credits has been disclosed with your consent.
-In general, credit information companies provide significantly less information about customers than the Positive credit register: In addition to bans on credits, they provide information about any payment defaults.
+In general, credit information companies provide significantly more information about customers than the Positive credit register: In addition to bans on credits, they provide information about any payment defaults.

 Remove your ban on credits to apply for a loan if required